 If you have any questions on accounts lodged with us, please reach out to your Account Manager or [email protected] and we would be more than happy to help.

-A claim is a formal document issued by the court to the Defendant (the debtor) to answer a demand taken by the Claimant (The person who is owed the money).
+A claim is a formal document issued by the court to the Defendant (the person owing the money) to answer a demand taken by the Claimant (The person who is owed the money).
 Upon receipt of the Claim, the defendant has 21 days to lodge a defence.

-A Defence is the defendant’s (also known as the debtor, the person or business who owes the money) formal notice to the court that they do not accept the claim for money.
+A Defence is the defendant’s (the person or business who owes the money) formal notice to the court that they do not accept the claim for money.
 For claims under $15,000, defended matters are typically transferred to the Small Claims Division of the Magistrates Court (Civil Division), while larger claims remain in the Magistrates Court’s regular jurisdiction.

 In most cases, claims proceed to judgment without a defence being filed.